bmankowski/10xTranslationsFactory/.ai/generation-prompts/10-generate-endpoint-implementation-plan.md

 - Adapt to the provided technology stack
 - Follow the given implementation rules

 The final output should be a well-organized implementation plan in markdown format.
-Here is an example of the expected output:
+Here is an example of the expected output for every endpoint:

 ```
 # API Endpoint Implementation Plan: [Endpoint Name]